Analyzing recovery: Total Room Inventory vs. STR Standard methodology

 Closed properties can use STR Standard occupancy to gauge what their potential performance could be upon reopening and utilize the delta between the two occupancies to keep watch on how much of the market is open as well as a check on overall market demand.

-For forecasting purposes, pipeline analyses, and to gauge the full impact of the COVID-19 pandemic on a market, Total-Room-Inventory occupancy is the more preferred metric among industry stakeholders.
+For forecasting purposes, pipeline analyses, to gauge the full impact of the COVID-19 pandemic on a market, and to track recovery, TRI occupancy is the more preferred metric among industry stakeholders.

-As the pandemic is better contained and temporarily closed hotels reopen or close permanently, Total-Room-Inventory occupancy and STR Standard occupancy will converge once again into one metric.
-This is evident in China, where the difference between occupancy types is less than one percentage point.
+In countries such as the U.S., where large amounts of the population are vaccinated, we will begin to see an increase in domestic travel.
+With talks of allowing vaccinated visitors in some parts of the world (i.e. European Union), we can expect to see an increase in international demand as well.
+As temporarily closed hotels reopen or close permanently, TRI occupancy and STR Standard occupancy will converge once again into one metric.
+This is evident in the U.S. and UAE, where the difference between occupancy types is less than five percentage points.

 Who should you contact with questions/requests regarding Total Room Inventory?